 Physical diagram

-Shown in figure 1 is our physical topology.
+The diagram below shows the physical topology that we are going to use for this demonstration.
 Note that there is no router present because the switch itself will perform the Inter-VLAN routing.

 Configuring the switch

 Let's first see all available interfaces on the switch.
-Note that the ports where we have connected devices are up/up, all other switch ports are down/down.
+Note that the ports where we have connected devices are up/up, and all other switch ports are down/down.
+Also pay attention that by default there is one SVI interface already configured on the switch - the default Vlan1's SVI.

 Interface IP-Address OK?
 Method Status Protocol